-Carib\$ is the new high-speed, low cost cross-border payment medium which financially connects the CSME.
-Carib\$ is an asset-backed Complementary Currency (CC), which maintains a stable value and is fully convertible to the region's national currencies.
+Carib\$ is the new high-speed, low cost cross-border transfer medium which financially connects the CSME.
+Carib\$ is an asset-backed Complementary Currency, which maintains a stable value and is always convertible to the national currencies of served member states.
 Carib\$ is governed by a network of public and private-sector stakeholders, who are committed to the Caribbean's sustainable development.
-In a quest to facilitate easy transnational payments throughout the region, Carib\$ aims to create liquidity in the Caribbean and facilitate new trade and cross-border payments without threatening the integrity of fiat currencies or stability of the region's economies.
+Carib\$ aims to create liquidity in the Caribbean and to facilitate cross-border trade, fostering initiatives like 25 by 2025.
+As a complementary currency it exists alongside the fiat currencies in the region.